hoovad/discord.rb/README.md

 !DISCLAIMER!
 This is project is in development.
 Expect changes that might break your code at any time.

+Most functions in this library return a `Faraday::Response` object.
+If you want to get the contents of the response, use the `body` instance method (example: `[Faraday::Response object here].body`).
+The contents will most likely be JSON.
+To convert it to a Ruby object, use `JSON.parse([Faraday::Response object here].body)`.

+When reading the documentation, there most likely will be a link to the relevant Discord Developer Documentation page.
+Please read that page as well, it will contain information that may help you.

 ## Roadmap
 - [x] Indev release (v0.1.0)
     - [x] Basic Discord API wrapper